Assignment 5: Keyboard and Simple Shell

 • uint8_t keyboard_read_scancode(void)

 The layered interface cleanly supports the needs of different clients.
-A client that simply wants typed characters might use only the top level keyboard_read_next; a client that reacts to key up and down events would instead access the mid level keyboard_read_event.
+A client that simply wants typed characters might use only the top level keyboard_read_next; a client that reacts to each key press and release would instead access the mid level keyboard_read_event.

 The hierarchical design also eases the job of the implementer.
 Each level focuses on a discrete part of the operation and delegates tasks above and below to other functions.
 This makes each function simpler to implement and test.
 Your implementation plan of attack is to start at the bottom and work your way upward.